 We hate to break this to you but nobody cares or wants to read about you and your company.
 They really couldn’t care less about you!

 The vast majority of people out there are searching for solutions to problems they have, if your company has a solution to that problem then you’re onto a winner, but if you’re going to waste their time about telling them how your people make the difference and just how unique your organisation is.
 Well, quite frankly they couldn’t care less.

 Your visitors will be searching for answers to their problems!
-They will not be interested in anything else.
-The real art to business blogging and the hardest part to master, is how to satisfy your visitors needs buy also managing to “Sell” your company and products.
+There is nothing else on their minds .
+The real art to business blogging and the hardest part to master, is how to satisfy your visitors needs buy also managing to Sell your company and products.

 All about tone

 Taking time up front thinking about what it is exactly you would like to achieve with your blog.
 They have to be reasons far beyond “win more customers & make more sales” , of course that is the ultimate aim but the question you need to answer is “How do we win more customers & make more sales ?” .